Color Instabilities in the Quark-Gluon Plasma: Introduction

 \subsection{Quark-Gluon Plasma from Relativistic Heavy-Ion Collisions}

 Active experimental studies of the QGP started in the mid 1980s when atomic nuclei were accelerated to sufficiently high energies in the hopes of creating a drop of QGP in the laboratory.
-The large scale programs at CERN and BNL provided evidence of QGP production in the early stage of nucleus-nucleus collisions, when the system is extremely hot and dense, but properties of the QGP remain somewhat enigmatic.
+The large scale programs at European Organization for Nuclear Research (CERN) and Brookhaven National Laboratory (BNL) provided evidence of QGP production in the early stage of nucleus-nucleus collisions, when the system is extremely hot and dense, but properties of the QGP remain somewhat enigmatic.
 The key question is whether the system generated in relativistic heavy ion collisions is truly strongly coupled and has a large coupling constant, $\alpha_s \equiv g^2/4\pi$, or whether the coupling constant is not asymptotically large but the system behaves like a strongly coupled system because of its high density and through complex dynamical effects, like the plasma instabilities that are the subject of this review.
-The experiments at CERN LHC aim to clarify the situation.
+The experiments at CERN Large Hadron Collider (LHC) aim to clarify the situation.

 The QGP as created in relativistic heavy-ion collisions manifests a fluid-like behavior which is particularly evident in studies of the collective flow, see the reviews \cite{Voloshin:2008dg,Heinz:2013th,Gale:2013da}.
-A hydrodynamic description requires the system to be close to local thermal equilibrium and experimental data on the particle spectra and collective flow suggest, when analyzed within the hydrodynamic model, that an equilibration time of the parton system produced does not much exceed 1 ${\rm fm}/c$ \cite{Heinz:2004pj,Bozek:2010aj}\footnote{Note, however, that viscous hydrodynamical models used to describe plasma dynamics posses sizable momentum space anisotropies \cite{Strickland:2013uga}.
+A hydrodynamic description requires the system to be close to local thermal equilibrium and experimental data on the particle spectra and collective flow suggest, when analyzed within the hydrodynamic model, that an equilibration time of the parton system produced does not much exceed 1 ${\rm fm}/c$ \cite{Heinz:2004pj,Bozek:2010aj}\footnote{Note, however, that viscous hydrodynamical models used to describe plasma dynamics possess sizable momentum space anisotropies \cite{Strickland:2013uga}.
 As a consequence, many authors now refer to the {\it hydronization} of the plasma rather than the equilibration.}.
 Such a fast equilibration can be explained assuming that the quark-gluon plasma is strongly coupled \cite{Shuryak:2008eq}.
 However, it is plausible that, due to the high-energy density generated during the early stage of the collision when the flow is generated \cite{Sorge:1998mk}, the plasma is weakly coupled because of asymptotic freedom.
 Thus, the question arises whether the weakly interacting plasma can be equilibrated on timescales of 1 ${\rm fm}/c$.